ch-sz-geo/interlis-setup-action/README.md

 # setup-ilimanager
-To use `uses:` to install the ilimanager in a github action
+To use `uses:` to use ilitools in a github action